Bear Grylls’ Top Ten Things To Do Before You’re Ten

 If there’s one thing I try to live by it is to try to get the most out of life.
 At 23, I was lucky to become one of the youngest climbers to scale Everest, which had been my childhood dream since my father gave me a photo of Everest when I was eight.
 Now I have three young sons, I always try to encourage them to follow their dreams and look after their friends along the way.

 We live in an age of X-Boxes and TV-on-demand.
 But there is so much more to life.
 Great outdoor activities transcend the generation gap, and soggy wellies, grassy knees and muddy feet should all still be part of growing up.
-So, in conjunction with Persil small & mighty, I present Bear Grylls’ Top Ten Things To Do Before You’re Ten.
+So I present Bear Grylls’ Top Ten Things To Do Before You’re Ten.
 (But you don’t really need to be under ten to enjoy them.
 I’m 37 and I couldn’t think of a happier week than testing out all of these!)

 1. FIND THE PERFECT CATAPULT TWIG

 Bear says: “Every school boy and girl needs a working catapult to play with, and for this you’re going to need a carefully chosen Y-shaped twig, and some elastic band.
 Stretch the elastic bands between the forks of the Y and you have an instant catapult, perfect for my favourite ammunition – marshmallows.
 You could try lining up empty cans as targets to shoot – just make sure you don’t aim your catapult at a person, I don’t want you hurting anyone!”